 - Bonanno, G. (2021).
 The end of trauma: How the new science of resilience is changing how we think about PTSD.
 Basic Books. - Doka, K.J. & Martin, J.L.
 (2010).
 Grieving beyond gender: Understanding the ways men and women mourn.
 Routledge. - Marshall, B., & Winokuer, H. (Eds.).
 (2016).
 Sibling loss across the lifespan: Research, practice, and personal stories.
-Taylor & Francis. - Meris, D. (2024).
+Taylor & Francis.

+- Meris, D. (2024).
 Complicated grief and challenges in LGBTIQA+ communities.
 In Turner-Blocker, R. & Stauffer, S.D.
 (Eds.)
 Disenfranchised grief: Examining social, cultural and relational impacts.
 Routledge. - Sprik, P. & Gentile, D. (2019).
 Cultural humility: A way to reduce LGBTIQ health disparities at the end-of-life.
 American Journal of Hospice and Palliative Medicine, 37(6), 404-408. https://doi.org/10.1177/1049909119880548. - Thompson, N., & Doka, K. J. (2017).
 Disenfranchised grief.
 Handbook of the sociology of death, grief, and bereavement: A guide to theory and practice, 177-190.

-COPYRIGHT NOTICE:
+COPYRIGHT NOTICE

 HFA's program is copyrighted.
-Its use and dissemination is restricted and unauthorized duplication is prohibited.
-CE certificates may only be obtained through HFA.
+Its use and dissemination is restricted and unauthorized duplication is strictly prohibited.
+HFA strictly prohibits any other dissemination of this program by any method, including internal WAN or LAN computer networks or telemedicine networks.

+CE Certificates for this program may only be obtained through HFA.

-SPECIAL ACCOMMODATIONS FOR DISABILITY (ADA):
+SPECIAL ACCOMMODATIONS FOR DISABILITY (ADA)